Devron García

-Devron Kyber García Ducker (born 17 February 1996) is a Honduran professional footballer who plays for Vida..
+Devron Kyber García Ducker (born 17 February 1996) is a Honduran professional footballer who plays for Real España and the Honduras national team.

 Club career

 After three seasons with C.D.
 Victoria in Honduras, García moved to Major League Soccer side Orlando City on January 27, 2016.
 He was loaned to Orlando's United Soccer League affiliate club Orlando City B on April 15, 2016.

 On 10 March 2017, García signed on loan with Real España.